-The list of the top mixed martial arts fighters from Colorado reveals many top names including gritty UFC veterans and younger prospects making their way up the ladder.
+The list of top MMA fighters from Colorado includes gritty UFC veterans and rising prospects.

-Take a look at the biggest names in this sport to come from in and around Denver, and see what they’ve achieved in their careers to date.
+Below, we explore Colorado’s MMA legacy, the biggest names from in and around Denver, and what they’ve achieved in their careers to date.

 What is MMA?